nekhvoya/teamcity-test/README.md

 | Verify the build logs                         | The logs contain output of the test script from the repository |

-8. Create a New User Account
+8. Create New User Account

 Preconditions:
-* an admin user is logged in
+* admin user is logged in

 | Step                                     | Expected result                                              |
 |------------------------------------------|--------------------------------------------------------------|